-How OECD investment instruments
+How OECD investment instruments promote greater openness

 The Codes of Liberalisation of Capital Movements and Current Invisible Operations are legally binding for OECD countries, stipulating the right of establishment and progressive, non-discriminatory liberalisation of capital movements and international financial and other services.
 The approach of the Codes involves unilateral rather than negotiated liberalisation.
 Their observance makes full use of the OECD’s “peer pressure” method.

-In parallel, under the National Treatment instrument countries agree not to discriminate against foreign investors established on their territory.
+In parallel, under the National Treatment instrument, countries agree not to discriminate against foreign investors established on their territory.